samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 areas, over many decades, from the belief that specialism is something to be contracted out in the vain hope that private industry will supply the skills and knowledge needed and act in the best interests of the Country.
 That's laudable, but quite frankly bollocks.
-(TRIGGER WARNING: I might swear again, sorry mum)
+(I might swear again, sorry mum)

 Private industry exists to make money.
 Pretty much the only benefit it brings to anyone working in the Civil Service is the outsourcing of risk.
 In-sourcing